resource-watch/slate/source/includes/intro/_intro.md

 # How these docs are organized

+## Getting Started

+The [Quickstart guide](/quickstart.html) will get you up and running with the RW API.
+In it, you will learn how to create an account, get your JSON Web Token for authentication, and make a test request.

+If you're new to the API, this is the place to start!

 ## Concepts

 [Concepts](/concepts.html) discusses the key features of the RW API at a high level, providing motivation and background for individual features and how they work together.
-If you're new to the API, this is the place to start!

 ## Reference